lebalz/lebalz.github.io/docs/dokku/umami.md

 # Umami [^1]

+> Umami is a simple, easy to use, self-hosted web analytics solution.
+The goal is to provide you with a friendlier, privacy-focused alternative to Google Analytics and a free, open-sourced alternative to paid solutions. [^2]

-To get started with Umami, read the [docker-compose.yml](https://github.com/mikecao/umami/blob/master/docker-compose.yml).
+To get started with [Umami](https://umami.is/), read the [docker-compose.yml](https://github.com/mikecao/umami/blob/master/docker-compose.yml).

 It states the following: